brunokeymolen/aiintruder/README.md

 Tested with Foscam FI9853EP outdoor IP camera's.

-- leverages camera build in movement detection algorithm to trigger the Neural Network analysis, this to reduce power consumption.
+- leverages camera build in movement detection algorithm to trigger the Neural Network analysis, this to reduce power consumption and CPU resources.
 - every suspicious movement is analyzed by a Neural Network (yolov3) which filters the false positives and only triggers when the objects of interest are actually seen (like a person, cat)

 ### Dependencies
 - make dependencies

+(you need a number of others in order to build but its pretty trivial to figure this out)

 #### BUILD
 - install opencv4